 The College of Education at Grand Canyon University offers students a variety of degree programs.
-Among the many master’s programs offered at GCU, the Master of Education in Educational Administration and Master of Education in Educational Leadership programs both help students to learn professional and ethical educational best practices through a Christian worldview.
+Among the many master’s programs GCU offers, both the Master of Education in Educational Administration and the Master of Education in Educational Leadership programs enable students to encounter professional and ethical educational best practices through a Christian worldview.
 So how do these two programs differ?

 Master’s in Educational Administration

 Students in this program study subjects such as administrative and leadership foundations, creating and sustaining positive school cultures, finance, K-12 legal issues, curriculum, professional development and the empowerment of teachers as instructional leaders.
 Graduates of this program are well-equipped for administrative and leadership positions in public, private and charter schools.
-Leadership courses and modern education-related coursework give them the skills needed to succeed in their field.
+Leadership courses and modern education-related coursework provide them with the skills required to succeed in their field.

 Master’s in Educational Leadership